 Interlibrary Loan, also known as ILL, is a service for obtaining materials (books, media, and journal articles) that the PLU Library does not own.

-ILLiad is the name of the software program used to create your account where you make, track, and retrieve your ILL requests.
+Tipasa is the name of the software program used to create your account where you make, track, and retrieve your ILL requests.
+We migrated to new software; we are no longer using ILLiad

 - ILL is available to PLU community members: